shervinhariri/tcpdump_capture_container/README.md

 # Follow the prompts to start and stop the capture.
 The capture file will be saved to /tmp/tcpdump_output.pcap on your local machine.

----

-### How to Use

-1. Copy the entire content above.
-2. Go to your GitHub repository.
-3. Click on the **Add file** button and select **Create new file**.
-4. Name the file `README.md`.
-5. Paste the content into the file editor.
-6. Commit the changes.

----

-### Final Notes

-- The `README.md` is now complete, visually appealing, and ready for GitHub.
-- It includes all the necessary instructions, tips, and a friendly tone to guide users.

-Let me know if you need further assistance! 🎉
 📜 License
 This project is licensed under the MIT License.
 See the LICENSE file for details.